Budget traveling Marrakech: Inside the Medina

 I was quite lucky as I booked my Sahara desert trip from home, people who booked from the hostel were packed together with other tour companies on a big bus.
 Their experience was ruined because there were just too many people and missed key parts of the whole trip.

 Everything around the Medina is in walking distance but if you want to venture out further and need to take a taxi, then there’s a few things to bear in mind.
 Whatever you do, agree a price with the driver BEFORE you sit in the taxi.
 The taxi’s in Marrakech are notorious for ripping off tourists.
 They will quote prices triple to what they actually should be.
 Haggle with them to get the price down, they will be stubborn and you will need to be prepared to walk away if they refuse to lower the price.

 No taxi ride within Marrakech should cost more than 50 Dirhams.
 It only cost me that to get to the airport from the main square.

 TIP: Talk to the workers in your hostel about where you want to go, ask them how much it should cost to get there or get them to organise the taxi for you.

-You may have noticed I’ve not talked about the souks – There will be a separate post on them coming soon.
+You may have noticed I’ve not talked about the souks – You can read my post about the souks here.

 When I agreed to go to Marrakesh to meet my friends, I have to admit I was a little sceptical.
 It was a place I wanted to visit but wasn’t high on my list, however I can honestly say I loved every minute of my time budget traveling Marrakech.
 From dodging snakes charmers, eating some amazing food, to letting it’s vibrant energy engulf me; I loved it.